PoRa-dayo/BBone_Decom/README.md

 1. Use Chrome browser to open `animation_player/index.html`
 2. Import all the contents (images + JSON) in the exported target folder.
 The JSON must be present.
 3. Click Play; if there are too many parts, it may be stuck at the beginning, please be patient.

+### Convert to PNG
+The Convert to PNG button will convert the frame currently shown into PNG format.
+Note that the size of the PNG is proportional to the size of the animation viewer page.